 By Jesús Aguado

-Net interest income (NII), or earnings on loans minus deposit costs, fell 11.2% in the third quarter versus a year ago to 251 million euros, pressured by ultra low interest rates.
-It was down 5.7% compared to previous quarter, in line with forecasts from analysts polled by Reuters.
+Unicaja's net interest income (NII), or earnings on loans minus deposit costs, fell 11.2% in the third quarter versus a year ago to 251 million euros, in line with forecasts from analysts polled by Reuters.

-(Reporting by Jesús Aguado; additional reporting by Emma Pinedo; editing by Inti Landauro, Keith Weir and Barbara Lewis)
+(Reporting by Jesús Aguado; editing by Inti Landauro and Keith Weir)